Gekko Systems just donated $318.90

 “We felt very broken,” she said.
 “I just wanted to curl up in a ball.”

 Shortly after birth, Hope noticed Colton wasn’t tracking movement or making eye contact.
-Then at just two months old, he developed unexplained bruising and was rushed to hospital, where blood tests raised immediate concerns.
+Then at just two months old, he developed unexplained spots on his skin and was rushed to hospital, where blood tests raised immediate concerns.

 By fundraising your way this August, you’ll help us find cures for genetic diseases and cancers that can save the lives of kids like Colton.